CumulusNetworks/docs/content/cumulus-netq-47/Monitor-Operations/Monitor-Switches.md

 ...
 ```

-To configure the NetQ Agent to stop monitoring optional services, run {{<link title="config/#netq-config-add-agent-services" text="netq config add agent services">}}, specifying the services you want the agent to monitor in the command.
-After you run the command, the NetQ Agent stops monitoring neighmgrd, ptmd, ptp4l, docker, snmpd, rsyslog, sshd, and dhcp_relay, then starts monitoring the service(s) you specified.
-Run {{<link title="config/#netq-config-show-agent" text="netq config show agent services">}} to display a list of the optional services that you configured the NetQ Agent to monitor.
+To configure the NetQ Agent to start monitoring additional services, run {{<link title="config/#netq-config-add-agent-services" text="netq config add agent services">}}, specifying the services you want the agent to monitor in the command.
+Restart the agent, then run {{<link title="config/#netq-config-show-agent" text="netq config show agent services">}} to display a list of services that the NetQ Agent is monitoring for CPU and memory usage.

-To stop the agent from monitoring services or processes that you configured and reset it back to its default monitoring settings, run {{<link title="config/#netq-config-del-agent" text="netq config del agent services">}}.
+To stop the agent from monitoring a service run {{<link title="config/#netq-config-del-agent-services" text="netq config del agent services">}}.
+Some services and processes cannot be excluded from monitoring.

 {{</tab>}}